-New Mexico State University Data - 2009
+New Mexico State University Data - 2010

-Table 1.1/Figure 1.1.: New Mexico State University Faculty by Category, Fall 2009
+Table 1.1/Figure 1.1.: New Mexico State University Faculty by Category, Fall 2010

 Table 1.1 and Figure 1.1 show the percentages of female faculty in all departments at NMSU.
-The table indicates that women represent 34% of tenured or tenure-track faculty across all departments at NMSU.
-A total of 65.2 % of non-tenure track faculty are female.
-In STEM departments at NMSU women make up 21.7% of tenured or tenure-track faculty, while 55.3% of non-tenure track faculty are female.
+The table indicates that women represent 35.9% of tenured or tenure-track faculty across all departments at NMSU.
+61.9 % of non-tenure track faculty are female.
+In STEM departments at NMSU women make up 23.1% of tenured or tenure-track faculty, while 55.6% of non-tenure track faculty are female.
 Figure 1.1 shows that the number of tenure-track female faculty in STEM departments has increased since the inception of the NMSU ADVANCE program, while the corresponding number of male faculty has decreased.

-Table 1.2/Figure 1.2: Distribution of NMSU STEM Faculty by Category and Gender, Fall Semesters 1995-2009
+Table 1.2/Figure 1.2 Distribution of NMSU STEM Faculty by Category and Gender, Fall Semesters 1995-2010

 The data in Table 1.2 shows the distribution of STEM faculty over time at NMSU.
-Table 1.2 indicates that the percentage of females among tenure-track faculty in STEM departments at NMSU has increased from 13.5% to 22.8% since 1995.
-Likewise, the number of female non-tenure track faculty in STEM departments at NMSU has also increased from 42.9% to 53.1% since 1995.
-For all STEM faculty at NMSU there has been an increase of female participation from 17.1% too 26.4% from 1995 to 2009.
-The total number of faculty in NMSU STEM departments has decreased from 1995 to 2009, while the number of women has increased.
+Table 1.2 indicates that the percentage of females among tenure-track faculty in STEM departments at NMSU has increased from 13.5% to 23% since 1995.
+Likewise, the number of female non-tenure track faculty in STEM departments at NMSU has also increased from 42.9% to 55.6% since 1995.
+For all STEM faculty at NMSU there has been an increase of female participation from 17.1% to 27.4% from 1995 to 2010.
+The total number of faculty in NMSU STEM departments has decreased from 1995 to 2010, while the number of women has increased.

-Table 1.3: Fall 2009 STEM and SBS Departmental Faculty Composition at NMSU
+Table 1.3: Fall 2010 STEM and SBS Departmental Faculty Composition at NMSU

 Table 1.3 shows the faculty composition in STEM departments at NMSU.
-The data indicates that women are less than 50% of tenured and tenure-track faculty in all departments except Family and Consumer Sciences, Communication Studies, Sociology, and Anthropology.
-The College of Engineering has the lowest percentage of women at 13.3%.
+The data indicates that women are less than 50% of tenured and tenure-track faculty in all departments except Family and Consumer Sciences, Sociology, and Anthropology.
+The College of Engineering has the lowest percentage of women at 12.5%.
 A large percentage of the women in STEM departments are non-tenure track.

-Table 1.4: Distribution within Gender .Rank, and Tenure Status of NMSU Faculty, Fall 2009
+Table 1.4: Distribution within Gender, Rank, and Tenure Status of NMSU Faculty, Fall 2010

-The data in table 1.4 shows the 2009 gender, rank, and tenure distribution within all departments at NMSU.
-In all departmental categories there are greater percentages of women among non-tenure track faculty than among tenure-track faculty.
+The data in table 1.4 shows the 2010 gender, rank, and tenure distribution within all departments at NMSU.
+In all departmental categories except Social and Behavioral Sciences, there are greater percentages of women among non-tenure track faculty than among tenure-track faculty.
 Women are less represented at the higher tenure ranks, both within STEM disciplines and across the university.

-Table 1.5/Figures 1.3 and 1.4: Faculty by Gender and Ethnicity, Number and Percent Total within Tenured and Tenure-Track and Non-Tenure Track for STEM Departments at NMSU
+Table 1.5/Figures 1.3 and 1.4: Faculty by Gender and Ethnicity, Number and Percent Total within Tenured and Tenure-Track and Non-Tenure Track for STEM Departments at NMSU could be due to the greater number of tenure-track faculty overall.

-Table 1.5 and the graphical representations in Figures 1.3 and 1.4 show the gender and ethnicity distributions across STEM departments at NMSU.
-The data indicate that there is a greater variety of ethnicities represented in tenure-track faculty than non-tenure track.
-This could be due to the greater number of tenure-track faculty overall.
 Representation of ethnicities other than White, Asian, and Hispanic are very small.
-White males comprise the majority of the tenure and tenure-track faculty, making up 53.2% of all STEM tenure-track faculty.
-White females are the second largest group at 13.9%, followed by Asian males at 12.2%.
-White women make up a larger percentage of non-tenure track faculty in STEM departments at 46.9% of non-tenure track faculty, while white men represent 37.5% of faculty in this category.
+White males comprise the majority of the tenure and tenure-track faculty, making up 48.7% of all STEM tenure-track faculty.
+White females are the second largest group at 14.2%, followed by Asian males at 13.2%.
+White women make up a larger percentage of non-tenure track faculty in STEM departments at 41.0% of non-tenure track faculty, while white men represent 33.3% of faculty in this category.